seleniumQuery/seleniumQuery/README.md

         // Besides the short syntax and the useful assumptions, the most useful capabilities of
         // SeleniumQuery are the .waitUntil. functions, especially handy for Ajax handling:
         $("input[name='q']").waitUntil.isNotPresent();
-        // The line above will throw an exception now because that input never goes away in google.com.
+        // The line above throws an exception as that input never goes away in google.com.

         $.browser.quit();
     }